partageit/vegetables/documentation/configuration.md

 The `uri` may be absolute, to link another Web site, or relative, to link an internal page.

-### Slideshow logo
+### Slideshow options

-These tags define the logo to display in slideshows.
+These tags help to configure slideshows display.

 ```yaml
 tags: